Compact ADI method for solving two-dimensional Riesz space fractional diffusion equation: Numerical experiments

 \section{Numerical experiments}

-In this section, we will present two examples of two dimensional Riesz space fractional diffusion equations.
+In this section, we will present an example of two dimensional Riesz space fractional diffusion equations.
 We shall compare the numerical solutions with the exact solutions.
 To demonstrate the accuracy of preferred method, we have computed not only maximum errors, but also estimated convergence rates separately in spatial and temporal directions.\\ The maximum absolute errors between the exact and the numerical solutions

 are measured in our examples.
 Furthermore, the spatial convergence order, denoted by

 for sufficiently small $\mathit{k}_{t}$, and the temporal convergence order, denoted by

 when $\mathit{h}$ is sufficiently small, are reporting.
 The numerical results given by these examples justify our theoretical results.